In Exercises 19–22, let p be the population proportion for the si... | Channels for Pearson+

 1

-Step 1: Identify the given values from the problem.
-The sample size (n) is 912, and the number of successes (x) is 383.
-The population proportion (p) is estimated as the sample proportion, which is calculated as p̂ = x / n.
-The complement of p, denoted as q̂, is calculated as q̂ = 1 - p̂.
+Step 1: Calculate the point estimates for p and q.
+The population proportion p is estimated as the ratio of the number of successes (graduates with postgraduate degrees) to the total number of observations (total graduates).
+Use the formula p = x / n, where x = 23,991 and n = 73,901.
+Then, calculate q as q = 1 - p.

-Step 2: To construct confidence intervals, use the formula for the confidence interval of a population proportion: CI = p̂ ± Z * sqrt((p̂ * q̂) / n).
-Here, Z is the critical value corresponding to the desired confidence level (e.g., Z = 1.645 for 90% confidence and Z = 1.96 for 95% confidence).
+Step 2: Construct the 90% confidence interval for p.
+Use the formula for a confidence interval: CI = p ± Z * sqrt((p * q) / n), where Z is the critical value for the desired confidence level (for 90%, Z ≈ 1.645).
+Substitute the values of p, q, and n into the formula to calculate the margin of error and the interval.

-Step 3: Calculate the standard error (SE) for the proportion using the formula SE = sqrt((p̂ * q̂) / n).
-This value will be used to determine the margin of error for each confidence interval.
+Step 3: Construct the 95% confidence interval for p.
+Use the same formula as in Step 2, but with the critical value Z ≈ 1.96 for a 95% confidence level.
+Again, substitute the values of p, q, and n to calculate the margin of error and the interval.

-Step 4: Compute the margin of error (ME) for each confidence level.
-For the 90% confidence interval, ME = Z * SE with Z = 1.645.
-For the 95% confidence interval, ME = Z * SE with Z = 1.96.
-Add and subtract the margin of error from p̂ to find the lower and upper bounds of each confidence interval.
+Step 4: Interpret the results of the confidence intervals.
+Explain that the 90% confidence interval means we are 90% confident that the true population proportion p lies within the interval, and similarly, the 95% confidence interval means we are 95% confident that the true population proportion p lies within the interval.

 Verified video answer for a similar problem: